sparsh-ai/recohut/docs/03-processing/databricks/lab-loan-application/README.md

-# Simplifying Data Engineering and Analytics with Delta
+# Lab: Simplifying Data Engineering and Analytics with Delta

 ## Objective